-RainbowYOUTH is a national organisation based on providing support, information, advocacy for young queer and trans* people up to the ages of 28.
-Additionally, we have services to support the friends and whānau of queer and trans* youth, as well as their schools and others that work with them.
+RainbowYOUTH is a national organisation based on providing support, information, advocacy for young queer and gender diverse people up to the ages of 28.
+Additionally, we have services to support the friends and whānau of queer and gender diverse youth, as well as their schools and others that work with them.

 At RainbowYOUTH, we’re about fostering a safe, inclusive, accepting and diverse family environment.
 We are drug, smoke, and alcohol free.